graalvm/graal-languages-demos/graaljs/graaljs-webpack-guide/README.md

 ❸ Note that the `js` package is not a JAR - it is simply a POM that declares more dependencies.

-### 2.2.
-Adding the Maven Frontend Plugin
+#### Add the Maven Frontend Plugin

-Most JavaScript packages are hosted on a package registry like [NPM](https://www.npmjs.com/) or [JSR](https://jsr.io/) and can be installed using a package manager such as `npm`.
+You can install most JavaScript packages from registries like [NPM](https://www.npmjs.com/) or [JSR](https://jsr.io/) using the `npm` package manager.
-The Node.js ecosystem has conventions about the filesystem layout of installed packages that need to be kept in mind when embedding into Java.
+The Node.js ecosystem has conventions about the filesystem layout of installed packages that you need to keep in mind when embedding into Java.
-To simplify the integration, a bundler can be used to repackage all dependencies in a single file.
+Use a bundler to repackage all dependencies into a single file and simplify integration.
-You can use the [`frontend-maven-plugin`](https://github.com/eirslett/frontend-maven-plugin) to manage the download, installation, and bundling for you.
+You can use the [`frontend-maven-plugin`](https://github.com/eirslett/frontend-maven-plugin) plugin to manage the download, installation, and bundling for you.

-`pom.xml`
+Configure the Maven Frontend plugin in your _pom.xml_ file to automate Node.js and JavaScript bundling steps:

+_pom.xml_

 ```xml
 <!-- <build> -->
 <plugins>